gorem/config/README.md

 #Config files

-Assorted configuration files, like .emacs for each OS.
+Assorted configuration and setup files, including .emacs for each OS I use.
+Also includes my Ubuntu setup script.